linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    ssh youruser@your-server-ip
    ```

-   - **If the token is valid**: The user is granted access, and the token is deleted from MongoDB.
+   - **If the token is valid**: The user is granted access, and the token is deleted from MongoDB

+.
    - **If the token is invalid or expired**: The user is denied access, and the token is deleted.

 ---

 ### **Optional Enhancements**

-1. **Token Expiry**: Add an `expires_at` field to the MongoDB document and modify the verification logic to check for expiry.
+1. **Token Expiry**: Add an `expires_at` field in MongoDB and modify the verification logic to check if the token has expired.

-2. **Logging**: Add logs in `validate_token.sh` to track login attempts and token status.
+2. **Logging**: Add logs in `validate_token.sh` for better tracking of login attempts and token statuses.

+3. **Security**:

-3. **Security**: Use SSL/TLS for MongoDB connections to ensure encrypted communication between your server and MongoDB Atlas.
-Additionally, configure SSH key-based authentication for enhanced security.
+   - Use SSL/TLS for MongoDB connections for encrypted communication.

----
+   - Ensure SSH key-based authentication for added security.

-This updated guide should now work with MongoDB's official repository and cover MongoDB Atlas integration for token-based SSH login on **Ubuntu 22.04 LTS**.
+This updated guide should now match your MongoDB Atlas setup and integrate token-based authentication for SSH login with token verification through a URL, including the enhanced PHP error handling logic.